Nebraska Book Festival 2017

 More details about presenters are forthcoming.
-Keep up with the Festival at the official Nebraska Book Festival website.
+Keep up with the Festival on Facebook at Nebraska Book Festival Event page.

 The 2015 Nebraska Book Festival marks the 23rd annual book festival dating back to 1991.
 Historically, the Nebraska Book Festival has offered high-quality speakers, presenters, moderators, and workshop facilitators.

 The Nebraska Book Festival (formerly the Nebraska Literature Festival 1991-2001) has been co-sponsored by the Nebraska Center for the Book and the Humanities Nebraska (formerly Nebraska Humanities Council) since its inception in 1991.
 The Nebraska Library Commission and many other organizations and individuals have contributed to the festivals over the years.